San Diego Padres minor league players: Garrett Hawkins

-Garrett David Hawkins (born February 10, 2002) is a Canadian professional baseball pitcher in the San Diego Padres organization.
+Garrett David Hawkins (born February 10, 2002) is a Canadian professional baseball pitcher for the San Diego Padres of Major League Baseball (MLB).

 Hawkins played baseball at the University of British Columbia.
 He was selected by the San Diego Padres in the ninth round of the 2021 Major League Baseball draft.
-He underwent Tommy John Surgery in 2023 and missed the 2024 season.
+He underwent Tommy John surgery in 2023 and missed the 2024 season.

-The Padres added him to their 40-man roster after the 2025 season.
+Hawkins returned to action in 2025 with the High-A Fort Wayne TinCaps and Double-A San Antonio Missions; in 45 appearances for the two affiliates, he accumulated a 9–1 record and 1.50 ERA with 80 strikeouts and 10 saves over 60 innings of work.
+On November 18, 2025, the Padres added Hawkins to their 40-man roster to protect him from the Rule 5 draft.

+Hawkins was optioned to the Triple-A El Paso Chihuahuas to begin the 2026 season.

 Jagger Haynes

 Coleman Jagger Haynes (born September 20, 2002) is an American professional baseball pitcher in the San Diego Padres organization.

 Haynes attended West Columbus High School in Cerro Gordo, North Carolina, where he played baseball.
 He was selected by the San Diego Padres in the fifth round of the 2020 Major League Baseball draft.
 He was the youngest pitcher selected in the draft.
 He signed with the team for $300,000, forgoing his commitment to play college baseball at the University of North Carolina.

-Haynes underwent Tommy John surgery after being drafted, and made his professional debut in 2023 with the Lake Elsinore Storm.
-He started 11 games and went 0-3 with a 3.91 ERA.
-Haynes played with the Fort Wayne TinCaps for the 2024 season, starting 22 games and going 2-6 with a 4.64 ERA and 114 strikeouts over 110 2/3 innings.
-He was assigned to the San Antonio Missions to open the 2025 season.
+Haynes underwent Tommy John surgery after being drafted, and made his professional debut in 2023 with the Single-A Lake Elsinore Storm.
+He started 11 games and went 0–3 with a 3.91 ERA.
+Haynes played with the High-A Fort Wayne TinCaps for the 2024 season, starting 22 games and going 2–6 with a 4.64 ERA and 114 strikeouts over 110 2/3 innings.
+He was assigned to the Double-A San Antonio Missions for the 2025 season.
+Over 26 games (25 starts), Haynes went 3–4 with a 4.11 ERA and 101 strikeouts over 103 innings pitched.
+Haynes returned to San Antonio to begin the 2026 season with whom he started 18 games and had a 3–3 record, a 4.37 ERA, and 85 strikeouts over 94 2/3 innings before he was promoted to the Triple-A El Paso Chihuahuas in July.
+Across ten games with El Paso, he had a 0–5 record, a 5.80 ERA, and 31 strikeouts over 40 1/3 innings.